luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

             end if
             return

-Check for 'map', e.g.: `var list : map string to NameDeclaration`
+Check for 'map', e.g.: `var list : map string to Statement`

         .type = .req(VariableRef) #reference to an existing class
         //auto-capitalize core classes